Landau damping and survival threshold: Introduction

 \end{itemize}

 Note that the Landau damping mechanism is much weaker than the dispersion of oscillations at the critical wave number $|k|\sim \kappa_0$.
 The faster the profile $\mu(e)$ vanishes at the maximal velocity $\Upsilon$, the weaker Landau damping is.
 In particular, it is super exponentially small for Gaussians.
-The main mechanism is therefore the dispersion of the electric field, which is seen on the {\it imaginary} part of Landau's dispersion relation \eqref{Landau-law}, whereas the Landau damping rate is seen on its {\it real} part of \eqref{Landau-law}.
-The linear dispersive decay was proven independently in \cite{BMM-lin} for Gaussian equilibria and in \cite{HKNF3} for general analytic equilibria.
-The Landau damping rate and its sensitivity to the decay of $\mu(v)$ were also seen in the pioneering works by Glassey and Schaeffer \cite{Glassey, Glassey1}, where the authors proved that for the linearized Vlasov-Poisson system near a Maxwellian on the whole line, the electric field cannot in general decay faster than $1/ (\log t)^{13/2}$ in $L^2$ norm, while near polynomially decaying equilibria at rate $\langle v\rangle^{-\alpha}$, $\alpha>1$, it cannot decay faster than $t^{-\frac{1}{2(\alpha-1)}}$.
-In addition, there is no Landau damping (i.e. no decay for $L^2$ norm of the electric field) near compactly supported equilibria.
-We also mention a related study \cite{Mahir,Mahir1} for the gravitational case.
+The main mechanism is therefore the dispersion of the electric field, which is seen on the {\it imaginary} part of Landau's dispersion relation \eqref{Langmuir0}, whereas the Landau damping rate is seen on its {\it real} part of \eqref{Landau-law}. {The main results of this work are to capture the survival threshold that characterizes the dynamics of the linearized Vlasov-Poisson system \eqref{linVP} into three regimes as described above, and furthermore, to provide quantitative decay estimates on the Green function and solution operators.
+We shall review related works on Landau damping in Section \ref{sec-related}. }

-In this paper, we shall not only capture the wavenumber survival threshold $\kappa_0$, but also provide the explicit Landau's law of damping.